 Still, there are some tasks that you as course coordinators need to fulfill during the course.
 You will keep in contact with the lecturers and make sure that they know when to visit the course.
 You will attend the lectures and introduce the lecturer in the beginning.
 After the lectures it’s your task to arrange with the payment for the guest lecturers (see the “How to”).
 You will plan and write instructions for the written examination and plan and lead seminars and workshops.
 Discuss and decide on the examination tasks with your course resource person and optimally the person who will do the grading.
 If not all students attend and pass all examination (which is usually the case) you will need to design re-seminars make-up tasks (kompletteringsuppgifter).
 All written examination must be corrected within 25 calendar days of the submission date.
 You will agree on who’s doing the grading with your course resource person.
 Usually, pass-fail assignments are read by the course coordinators, and the final task of the course is corrected by an external grader.
 After the examination you will use the Progress-function (Framsteg) at Studium for keeping track of the students’ progress.

 Throughout the course you will also have a dialogue with the students and answer questions.
 The standard at CEMUS is that we communicate with the students by making posts on the course page (www.cemus.uu.se) and via Studium and that they can contact us by e-mail or by talking with us after or before lectures.
+After the courses start, Studium is used.
 You will do a course evaluation at the end of the course.
 Usually course coordinators do formative evaluations once or twice while the course is running, as minimum a mid-course evaluation, to see what can be improved.
 Written evaluations can be complemented with more interactive forms of evaluation as well.

 After the course – The evaluation-phase